 Autonomous weapons race

 An AI system is programmed to do something beneficial, but it can develop a destructive means to fulfill the goal you have set.
-For example, you’re asking your smart car to take you to the airport as quickly as possible, it might get you there, no matter what, creating a lot of chaos or even casualties on the way!
+For example, you’re asking your smart car to take you to the airport as quickly as possible.
+It might get you there, no matter what, but by creating a lot of chaos or even casualties on the way!
 With the widespread availability of open-source AI technologies, even a single person can cause widespread violence with face detection equipped drones.
 Imagine self-flying drones capable of detecting a person’s face and carrying out an attack.
-Scarry, isn’t it?
+Scary.

 Hacking and phishing